16.12. camera_solve

 --reuse-theia-matches

-Pass Theia’s computed interest point matches to bundle adjustment instead of recreating them (using potentially different methods).
+Pass Theia’s computed interest point matches to bundle adjustment instead of recreating them.
+This is ignored as it is the default.

 --suppress-output